Enrollment of Students

 Foster Students - 24 P.S. §13-1305

 Nonresident children placed in foster care must be educated in accordance with 24 P.S. §131305(a), which provides that a nonresident child in paid foster care is "entitled to all free school privileges accorded to resident children of the district. . . in the same manner as though such child were in fact a resident child of the district."
 The provision that permitted school districts to refuse to accommodate foster students has been held to be unconstitutional.
 In addition, nonresident exceptional school-aged persons should be afforded the same rights to an appropriate program of special education as are resident exceptional school-aged persons per 24 P.S. §13-1371 et seq. and 22 Pa.
 Code Chapter 14 and 22 Pa.
 Code Chapter 16.
-A school district may request verification that the child is residing with a foster parent or is in a pre-adoptive or adoptive home in the form of a letter from the appropriate agency, but the district cannot require a court order or agency records.
+A school district may request verification that the child is residing with a foster parent or is in a pre-adoptive or adoptive home in the form of a letter or the Identification of Students in Foster Care to School Points of Contact form from the appropriate agency, but the district cannot require a court order or agency records.

 Children placed into foster care often move from one foster home to another and such moves may involve school changes as well.
-If a change in placement occurs, a best interest determination must occur.
+If an entry into foster care or change in placement occurs, a best interest determination (BID) must occur.
 Children in foster care should remain enrolled in the school of origin unless there is a determination that it is not in the child's best interest to attend the school of origin.
 If it is determined to be in the child's best interest, the child has the right to remain in the school or origin during the pendency of their time in foster care.

 Students Living in Institutions - 24 PS §13-1306